 My work has been published in Elephant Journal, The New York Post, Scary Mommy, and The Huffington Post and more.
 I've been featured on Megyn Kelly TODAY and speak regularly about women, drinking, addiction and motherhood.
 My first book, We Are The Luckiest, will be published in early 2020 by New World Library.
 I live on the north shore of Boston with my daughter and my two cats.

 In July 2013, I hit what one might call a rock bottom.
 I’d say a more accurate description is that I hit the beginning of the end of a long drinking career.

-I did not want to quit drinking.
-I wanted my life to stop exploding, but I did not want to quit drinking.
 Alcohol had been a beloved, loyal companion for twenty years and I was not ready for a break-up.
 I had a big girl job in Boston, a beautiful young daughter, a jamming social life.
 I ran marathons, taught yoga, earned an MBA from the top entrepreneurial college in the country, and managed stupidly large budgets for Fortune 50 companies.
 I was newly single, having separated from my husband a year prior, and I had things to do.
 I had a whole, big, exciting life stretched out on paper.
 But my insides were absolute dust.

 And so began my reluctant journey toward sobriety.
-What had happened in the summer of 2013 could have been considered a rock bottom, except that typically signifies the lowest point and the elevator didn’t stop dropping there.
+What happened in the summer of 2013 could have been considered a rock bottom, except that typically signifies the lowest point and the elevator didn’t stop dropping there.
 In 2014, over a year later, I was still struggling hard.
 Really hard.
-Desperate to make my way through the in/out, yes/no, sober/drinking purgatory cycle I was in, I created a new Instagram account and started posting little bits of truth there.
+Desperate to make my way through the in/out, yes/no, sober/drinking purgatory cycle I was in, I created a new Instagram account and started posting little beits of truth there.
 Just a few words at first.
 Then more.
 Each time I spoke a piece of my story something miraculous happened: I got lighter.

 Bit by bit.
 Breath by breath.